 At DocPoint Solutions, our first and most immediate priority at the start of every new project is Business Analysis.

-Then, the BA generates a document listing both the project requirements and the existing processes that would benefit most from modification.
-The articulation of the “should be” process incorporates the functionality that the client desires, along with the process improvements that the BA generates.
-It is not a final design document; rather, the “should be” process document presents a rough outline of a possible solution that all parties can review early in the design process to gain an approximate view of how much better the future will look.
+The articulation of the “to be” process incorporates the functionality that the client desires, along with the process improvements that the analyst and architect generates.
+It is not a final design document; rather, the “should be” process document presents a rough outline of a possible business intelligence solution that all parties can review early in the design process to gain an approximate view of how much better the future will look.